aws-samples/aws-analytics-reference-architecture/core/API.md

 The cross account permission is granted to the entire account and not to a specific principal in this account.
 It's the responsibility of the target account to grant permissions to the relevant principals.

+Note that it uses a Bucket object and not an IBucket because CDK can only add policies to objects managed in the CDK stack.

 Usage example:
 ```typescript
 import * as cdk from 'aws-cdk-lib';